TaraMeyer/KinsmanRepoTemp/Kinsman-Articles/EngagementPM.md

 ### High Level Job Description

 - maintain relationship with Azure team (Carol Zumault and Tyson)
+    - Tyson and Carol being happy means everything is good.
+They own the documentation experience for Azure, which is super duper important to the company.
+People need to know how to use Azure and that is their job.
-    - Help Azure documentation team with process they want to enable to allow appropriate level of collaboration for the business
+    - Help Azure documentation team with process they want to enable to allow appropriate level of collaboration between authors and contributors.
+    - Look through the CSI Repo to figure out
         - 200 internal contributors, thousands of pull requests.
 Azure has a small team to manage lots of contributions and so they want particular functionality that helps them manage that workload, parsing out various specific authoring capabilites to their contributors along with some automation.

 - Help keep Windows documentation publishing going fowrard through vendor management.  weekly reporting and meetings with vendor to check in and review status, see where help is needed, etc.

-- Become completely ingrained with documentation migration processes
+- Become completely ingrained with documentation migration processes via OPS onboarding guide and the

 #### In Scope

 *What items are in scope for this role?*
-- Maintaining the presence of docsets in the onboarding Area Path in mseng.visualstudio.com/CSI that are in Windows and Azure (https://mseng.visualstudio.com/CSI/_queries/query/3c45d380-9fe3-4fd3-90e9-6a994e1b703a/)  Currently assigned to Paulina and Sanketh.
+- Maintaining status of docsets in the onboarding Area Path in mseng.visualstudio.com/CSI that are in Windows and Azure (https://mseng.visualstudio.com/CSI/_queries/query/3c45d380-9fe3-4fd3-90e9-6a994e1b703a/)  Currently assigned to Paulina and Sanketh.

 - Helping reference documentation publishing automation, debugging problems with the automation.
 - working with authors to assist their publishing of updated docsets for Conceptual documentation